TimerErTim/bioinf.bio/sem-1_chlorophyll/protocol/GBC1_WS2025_Chlorophyll.typ

 $~452"n" "m"$ for $"Chl"_"b"$.
 The red spectrum peaks at $~660"n" "m"$ for $"Chl"_"a"$ and $~642"n" "m"$ for $"Chl"_"b"$.

-These match the characteristics of the chlorophylls absorption spectrum in diethyl ether. @src_plants-in-action We can observe the spectrum line of $"Chl"_"a"$ buckles when crossing the line of $"Chl"_"b"$ in the blue region, which is also characteristic for both chlorophyll variants. @src_plants-in-action
+These match the characteristics of the chlorophylls absorption spectrum in diethyl ether.
+We can observe the spectrum line of $"Chl"_"a"$ buckles when crossing the line of $"Chl"_"b"$ in the blue region, which is also characteristic for both chlorophyll variants.
+@src_plants-in-action

 Therefore, we conclude the found dataset to be a viable and accurate source of reference.

 === Sample spectrum